Get Tech Tips

 - Doesn't hurt the environment

-Thankfully, refrigerants are well marked and so long as we pay attention and follow best practices there shouldn’t be any issues.
+Thankfully, refrigerants are well marked.
+So long as we pay attention and follow best practices, there shouldn't be any issues.

-The most common toxic refrigerant is Ammonia and you would generally only find it in old appliances or in large industrial applications.
+The most common toxic refrigerant is ammonia, and you would generally only find it in old appliances or large industrial applications.

-Propane (R290) is a flammable refrigerant and it is becoming quite popular in small self-contained refrigeration units like vending machines and reach-in coolers.
-These propane units will be very clearly marked and should be handled with extreme caution, especially when electrical sparks or open flame are or could be present.
+Propane (R290) is a flammable refrigerant and is becoming quite popular in small self-contained refrigeration units like vending machines and reach-in coolers.
+These propane units will be very clearly marked and should be handled with extreme caution, especially when electrical sparks or open flames are or could be present.

-As refrigerants become more toxic and flammable it becomes more and more important that we evacuate the system properly to get oxygen out of the system and that we make sure the systems are free of leaks.
+As refrigerants become more toxic and flammable, it becomes more important to evacuate the system properly to get oxygen out of the system and make sure the systems are free of leaks.

 Skilled and well-trained techs will ALWAYS be needed in our trade and never more than now.